-If you need a reasonable accommodation to participate in the 4-H Fair, please contact University of Illinois Extension -BLMP unit 815 N. Orlando Rd., Oglesby, Il 61348.
-4-H Show
+If you need a reasonable accommodation to participate in the 4-H Fair, please contact University of Illinois Extension -Bureau 850 Thompson St., Princeton, IL 61356

 - 1. The Bureau County 4-H Show is not a professional show.
 This is a learning experience for the youth.
-Participants, volunteers, judges, superintendents, parents, and spectators are asked to keep this in mind. - The Bureau County 4-H Show is open to all Bureau County 4-H members regularly enrolled in a 4-H club and enrolled in specified projects.
-All projects entered must have been enrolled by April 1st and registered for the show by June 16.
-4-H members are expected to exhibit all projects they register for the fair. - Quality Assurance and Ethics Clinic Certification is required for all first-time exhibitors of horses, rabbits, poultry, dogs, and cats for both the Bureau County 4-H Fair and the Illinois State Fair.
-The website is open year rounds at http://web.extension.illinois.edu/qaef.
+Participants, volunteers, judges, superintendents, parents, and spectators are asked to keep this in mind. - 2.
+The Bureau County 4-H Show is open to all Bureau County 4-H members regularly enrolled in a 4-H club and enrolled in specified projects.
+Existing members must be enrolled in zsuite by March 1st (new members must be enrolled by May 1st) and registered for the show by June 17.
+4-H members are expected to exhibit all projects they register for the fair. - 3.
+Quality Assurance and Ethics Clinic Certification is required for all first-time exhibitors of horses, rabbits, poultry, dogs, and cats for both the Bureau County 4-H Fair and the Illinois State Fair.
+The website is open year round at http://web.extension.illinois.edu/qaec.
 All members showing Beef, Dairy, Meat Goats, Dairy Goats, Swine, and Sheep must take the YQCA certification each year.
 YQCA can be completed in person or online.
-Registration is available at YQCA.org, for in-person and online classes. - 4.
+Registration is available at YQCAprogram.org, for inperson and online classes. - 4.
 The Department Superintendents, with the approval of the Unit Council, Fair Review Committee and the Fair Organization & Development Committee will interpret rules and decide policies other than those already provided for.
 A minimum of 3 committee members is required to rule on a decision.
 Their decision is final. - 5.
 There will be no admission charge for any 4-H Show activity. - 6.
 No alcohol or drugs are allowed on the fairgrounds. - 7.
 Club booths should be set up by 9:00 a.m.
 Thursday morning.
 All major work (i.e. involving ladders, step stools, power tools, etc.) must be completed by 7:30 p.m.
 Wednesday evening.
 Clubs may make minor changes (which do not disrupt other clubs) after that time.
 Clubs not adhering to these rules are not eligible for club booth prizes.
 Clubs are encouraged to have a banner in their club display to signify their club name.
 At the request of the Fair Board, clubs may not put nails, staples, or other damaging materials into the pegboard.
 Clubs using these materials may be held responsible for damages.